Division of Korea

-On 27 April 2018, during the 2018 inter-Korean summit, the Panmunjom Declaration for Peace, Prosperity and Reunification of the Korean Peninsula was adopted between Kim Jong-un, the Supreme Leader of North Korea, and Moon Jae-in, the President of South Korea.
-Later that same year, following the September inter-Korean summit, several actions were taken toward reunification along the border, such as the dismantling of guard posts and the creation of buffer zones to prevent clashes.
+During the April 2018 inter-Korean summit, the Panmunjom Declaration for Peace, Prosperity and Reunification of the Korean Peninsula was adopted between Kim Jong Un, the Supreme Leader of North Korea, and Moon Jae-in, then President of South Korea.
+During the September 2018 inter-Korean summit, several actions were taken toward reunification along the border, such as the dismantling of guard posts and the creation of buffer zones to prevent clashes.
 On 12 December 2018, soldiers from both Koreas crossed the Military Demarcation Line (MDL) into the opposition countries for the first time in history.
+In following years, dialogue broke down and hostilities resumed.

 Historical background

 Japanese rule (1910–1945)

-When the Russo-Japanese War ended in 1905 Korea became a nominal protectorate of Japan, and was annexed by Japan in 1910.
-The Korean Emperor Gojong was removed.
+When the Russo-Japanese War ended in 1905, Korea (then the Korean Empire) became a nominal protectorate of Japan and was annexed by Japan in 1910.
+Emperor Gojong was removed.
 In the following decades, nationalist and radical groups emerged to struggle for independence.
 Divergent in their outlooks and approaches, these groups failed to come together in one national movement.
-The Korean Provisional Government in exile in China failed to obtain widespread recognition.
+The Korean Provisional Government (KPG) in exile in China failed to obtain widespread recognition.